krachtstefan/moneymoney2ynab/README.md

 # moneymoney2ynab

-[MoneyMoney](https://moneymoney-app.com/) Extension to export a OFX file that is optmized to work for [YNAB](https://www.youneedabudget.com/) import.
+[MoneyMoney](https://moneymoney-app.com/) Extension to export a OFX file that is optimized to work for [YNAB](https://www.youneedabudget.com/) import.

 Next to MoneyMoneys native OFX-Export this extensions is optimized to work for YNAB.
 It excludes all planned transactions